-True beauty is skin-deep and all you have to do is include these things into your diet
+True beauty is skin-deep and all you have to do is include these foods into your diet

 Walk around Nairobi and you’ll be sure to run into a makeup artist.
 The rise of makeup artists also means the rise of Kenyan makeup brands such as Joanna K Cosmetics, Huddah cosmetics, Suzie Beauty and the list goes on.
 Although this is great for every woman in need of a face beat, it also means more and more people are opting to cover up their blemishes rather than deal with them.